 Nadi: A channel in the subtle (astral) body through which subtle prana (psychic energy) flows; a physical nerve.
+Yoga treatises say that there are seventy-two thousand nadis in the energy system of the human being.

 Naivedya: Edible offerings to the deity in a temple or household shrine.